User Reference#

 Do not use, deprecated.

 The shortest_path function has moved to the routing module.
-Calling it via the distance module will raise an error in a future release.
+Calling it via the distance module will raise an error in the v2.0.0 release.

 path – list of node IDs constituting the shortest path, or, if orig and dest are lists, then a list of path lists